marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 ### Pre-session checklist

-* Quiz players on the basic concepts/provide examples
+* Quiz players on the basic concepts (use example scenarios/find on your character sheet)
   * Skill checks, saves, and attack rolls
   * Damage and critical hits
   * Action, bonus action, movement, reactions